Human Rights Act - Activist Toolkit 2024

 Send a request to your MP by email first.
 You can follow up with a phone call if you don’t hear back within a week.
 The following are some tips for engaging with your MP through:

-With the successful implementation of phases 1 and 2, phase 3 will be focused on ensuring that any Act that is introduced contains the protections that people in impacted communities have asked for.
-We will do this by working with and for these communities and amplifying their calls.
+With the successful implementation of phases 1 and 2, phase 3 will be focused on escalating what we have built in the earlier two phases.
+Our focus will be to gain more momentum and ensure that any Act that is introduced contains the protections that people in impacted communities have asked for.
+We will do this by working with these communities and amplifying their calls.

 Resources Index